-PEP students take Pedagogy courses and workshops which have lesson planning and teaching components.
-Students participate in peer teaching and observation of teachers at Pardes and in Israeli schools.
+PEP students take rigorous pedagogy courses which include lesson planning and teaching components.
 Each PEP student is assigned a teaching coach, who provides one-on-one mentoring and advising.

 Pardes tuition and Hebrew ulpan are fully subsidized by the AVI CHAI Foundation.
 The Hebrew College tuition is partially funded and loans are also available.

 Yes.
 Educators receive a generous monthly stipend of $1,200 for two academic years.

 No. Students find shared apartment arrangements through social networking.

 Most students report that they are able to live comfortably without needing to find a job.

 There are two cohorts in the program each year (first and second-year students).
 A PEP cohort has between 5-7 participants.